DefinitionThis section has been translated automatically.

-- APP(Alzheimer's disease): Mutant amyloid precursor protein expressed in mouse hippocampal neurons inhibits mitophagy and autophagy.
+- APP(Alzheimer's disease): Mutated amyloid precursor protein expressed in mouse hippocampal neurons inhibits mitophagy and autophagy.

-- AT-1 (SLC33A1)(spastic paraplegia, developmental delay, autism spectrum disorders): AT-1 translocates cytosolic acetyl-CoA into the ER lumen; mutations and duplications are associated with a variety of CNS phenotypes in humans; in mice, overexpression blocks Atg9a-Faml34b-LC3 interactions, leading to defective ER phagy and progeria (Peng et al. 2018).
+- AT-1 (SLC33A1)(spastic paraplegia, developmental delay, autism spectrum disorders): AT-1 translocates cytosolic acetyl-CoA into the ER lumen; mutations and duplications are associated with a variety of CNS phenotypes in humans; in mice, overexpression blocks Atg9a-Faml34b-LC3 interactions, leading to defective ER phagia and progeria (Peng et al. 2018).

 - C9orf72(amyotrophic lateral sclerosis -ALS; frontotemporal dementia -FTD): Hexanucleotide repeat expansion in the C9orf72 gene is the most common genetic cause of ALS and FTD.
 Regulates autophagy and lysosomal homeostasis through interactions with SMCR8, ULK1, and Rab GTPases (Corrionero et al. 2018).

 - ERBB2(breast cancer): Amplification of ERBB2 and resulting overexpression of ERBB2 (HER2) interacts with Beclin 1 and inhibits autophagy (Vega-Rubin-de-Celis et al., 2018)

-- GBA1(Gaucher disease; Parkinson's disease): mutations in GBA1 decrease glucocerebrosidase activity, leading to defects in autophagy-lysosomal function and accumulation of a-synuclein aggregates (Afiaki et al. 2017)
+- GBA1(Gaucher disease; Parkinson's disease): Mutations in GBA1 decrease glucocerebrosidase activity, resulting in defects in autophagy-lysosomal function and accumulation of a-synuclein aggregates (Afiaki et al. 2017)

 - GPR65(Inflammatory bowel disease):GPR65 I231L risk variant of this proton-sensitive G protein-coupled receptor impairs lysosomal acidification, decreases intracellular bacterial clearance, and alters lipid droplet turnover.

 - HTT (Huntingtin; Huntington's disease): PolyQ expansion in HTT competitively disrupts the interaction between the deubiquitinase ataxin 3 and Beclin 1, leading to increased proteasomal degradation of Beclin 1 and reduced autophagy (Ashkenazi et al. 2017).

-- LRRK2(Crohn's disease; Parkinson's disease): risk alleles for CD and PD increase kinase activity of leucine-rich repeat kinase 2 and reduce autophagic flux; a protective allele increases flux (Hui et al. 2018)
+- LRRK2(Crohn's disease; PD): Risk alleles for CD and PD increase leucine-rich repeat kinase 2 kinase activity and reduce autophagic flux; a protective allele increases flux (Hui et al. 2018)

-- MeCP2 (Rett syndrome - X-linked neurodevelopmental disorder-): Deficiency of methyl-CpG-binding protein-2 (MeCP2), a transcriptional regulator, leads to defective autophagy in patient fibroblasts and in the cerebellum of knockout mice, as well as mitochondrial retention in erythrocytes (Sbardella et al. 2017)
+- MeCP2 (Rett syndrome - X-linked neurodevelopmental disorder-): Deficiency of methyl-CpG-binding protein-2 (MeCP2), a transcriptional regulator, leads to defective autophagy in patient fibroblasts and in the cerebellum of knockout mice and mitochondrial retention in erythrocytes (Sbardella et al. 2017)

 - MTMR3(Inflammatory bowel disease): MMTR is a PI3P phosphatase that decreases autophagy.
 Macrophages from carriers of the risk allele express higher MTMR3 protein levels and have increased pathogen recognition receptor-induced caspase-1 activation and IL-1β secretion (Lahiri et al. 2015)